From Tracy, For Tracy

-As a young kid moving from the crowded East Bay to the wide-open fields of the Central Valley, I was nervous about the friends I would make, the schools I would attend, and the community I would join.
-But after spending the last sixteen years playing at the Sports Complex, hanging out with friends at Lincoln Park, spending weekends around Downtown, and meeting people with a variety of backgrounds and beliefs, I have never been more proud to call Tracy home.
+I grew up playing at the Sports Complex, hanging out with friends at Lincoln Park, spending weekends around Downtown, and meeting people with a variety of backgrounds and beliefs.
+I grew up proud to call Tracy home.

 That's why when I graduated from Kimball High and then UCLA, I dedicated myself to a life of public service.

 I started as a staffer for Assemblymember Susan Talamantes Eggman.
 My proudest achievement was helping Assemblymember Eggman secure funding to get ValleyLink off the ground.
 Inspired by this victory, I went on to work for nonprofits across Washington D.C., Nevada, and California, where I learned how to create good jobs, make smart investments, and work across the aisle to make a real difference.

 For example, while working at Equality California, one of the nation's top civil rights organizations, I negotiated with high-ranking legislators, community leaders, and everyday citizens to pass two important bills: SB 918, which empowers homeless youths to escape the streets and receive real help; and AB 2504, which equipped police officers with the training and resources necessary to better serve diverse communities.

 After those successes, I worked with Kia Motors and several other top businesses continue building jobs in California even during the chaos of the pandemic.
 I also helped pass over a dozen major housing bills, which have protected tenants from unfair evictions and rent hikes, increased the production of housing that working families can afford, and cut red tape for small businesses.